kuansenlin/nested_and_spin_resolved_Wilson_loop/README.md

 For documentation for the original PythTB Package, please visit the [PythTB page](https://www.physics.rutgers.edu/pythtb/usage.html), as the interface is identical.

 This extension contains the following modules:
-- **nestedWilsonLib**: perform the nested Wilson loop calculation which can facilitate the study of, for instance, higher-order topology, for a given tight-binding model constructed from [PythTB](https://www.physics.rutgers.edu/pythtb/)
+- **nestedWilsonLib**: perform a nested Wilson loop calculation to facilitate the study of higher-order Wannier spectral evolution for a given tight-binding model constructed from [PythTB](https://www.physics.rutgers.edu/pythtb/)
-- **spin_resolved_analysis**: perform the spin-resolved analysis and can be used to discover new spin-resolved topology for a given tight-binding model with spins constructed from [PythTB](https://www.physics.rutgers.edu/pythtb/)
+- **spin_resolved_analysis**: compute the spin-resolved spectra of bulk band and Wannier spectra for a given spinful tight-binding model with constructed from [PythTB](https://www.physics.rutgers.edu/pythtb/)
 These modules are within the framework of original [PythTB](https://www.physics.rutgers.edu/pythtb/).

 The physics of spin-resolved topology and the numerical scheme of nested Wilson loop calculations are detailed in Ref.
 [3].
 Our nested Wilson loop module (nestedWilsonLib) can be used to compute both the Wilson loop (Berry phase, or Wannier charge center) and the nested Wilson loop spectrum for a given tight-binding model constructed from [PythTB](https://www.physics.rutgers.edu/pythtb/).
 Combining the two modules (nestedWilsonLib and spin_resolved_analysis) one can compute the spin-resolved Wilson loop and the nested spin-resolved Wilson loop spectrum for a given [PythTB](https://www.physics.rutgers.edu/pythtb/) tight-binding model with a spin degree of freedom.